nicolkraus/HintSDP/README.md

 ```bash
 python3 ILP.py [parameter] [matrix_form] [stepsize]
 ```
 > Note: This script requires an active Gurobi license.
-The license is free for academic use.
+For academic use, the license can be obtained for free.